 Each laser (discussed below) works slightly differently, however the basic process is the same.
 The laser targets the pigment in the hair follicle, either through intense pulsed light (IPL) or by diode.
 The heat and energy combined are absorbed into the follicle, damaging the areas that produce the actual hair.

-With the repeated process over the growth cycle of the hair, the follicle becomes unable to produce the hair from that follicle.
+When this process is repeated over the growth cycle of the hair, the follicle will begin to stop producing hair.
 After each laser treatment, the hair that stems from that follicle will lose its course texture and the speed of growth will be significantly diminished after each treatment.

 History of Laser Hair Removal Technology